-Students who choose this pre-pharmacy program will receive an undergraduate bachelor of science degree in the biological and physical sciences with a concentration in pre-pharmacy.
-The pre-pharmacy concentration is designed for students seeking a graduate or doctoral degree in Pharmacy at another institution.
+Students who choose this pre-pharmacy degree program will receive an undergraduate Bachelor of Science degree in the biological and physical sciences with a concentration in pre-pharmacy.
+The pre-pharmacy degree concentration is designed for students seeking a graduate or doctoral degree in pharmacy at another institution.
 Generally, the remainder of their doctoral degree can be completed in three or four additional years.

 Our Wilkes University Nesbitt School of Pharmacy agreement guarantees an INTERVIEW to all students who have a 3.0 GPA or higher and a PCAT score of 50% or higher.
 The agreement also guarantees ONE SEAT for a KC Student who has a 3.5 GPA or higher and a PCAT score of 65% or higher and has completed all of the prerequisite courses with a “C” or better.